KarimZidan007/Andriod-Automotive/Embedded_Linux_NOTES/5-InitProcess/README.md

 ## TASK

-0. go to systemv repo clone and cross compile
-1. then pass it as the init process init=/sbin/init
-1. parse inittab
-2. add to it a new run level
+ add a new run level to system v

 ### here is the link of TASK STEPS
+()

 ## 3-SystemD